 - Nose – Tamarind, fruit and flowers, copper, sour dough, chikoo, young

-- Palate – An initial nip then spice, coconut, leather, pronounced exceedingly ‘nice’
+- Taste – An initial nip then spice, coconut, leather, pronounced exceedingly ‘nice’

 - Finish – Alas virtually no finish…